epfl-dlab/GenIE/README.md

 # GenIE: Generative Information Extraction

 This repository contains a PyTorch implementation of the autoregressive information extraction system GenIE proposed in the paper [GenIE: Generative Information Extraction](https://arxiv.org/abs/2112.08340).
+We extend these ideas in our follow-up work on SynthIE, visit this [link](https://github.com/epfl-dlab/SynthIE) for details.
 ```
 @inproceedings{josifoski-etal-2022-genie,
     title = "{G}en{IE}: Generative Information Extraction",